WakiMak/trentent.github.io-forked/_posts/2012-01-31-powershell-to-clone-vms.md

 2b) Shutdown
 If users are still logged in, log them off forcefully at midnight and start the process
 3) Use VMWare Templates to clone the VM with the VM name.
-4) Shutdown original VM&#8217;s with the same names
+4) Shutdown original VM's with the same names
-5) Startup new VM&#8217;s and join to domain&#8230;
+5) Startup new VM's and join to domain...

 Done?

-I have a script that does the cloning&#8230; I got it from this site:
+I have a script that does the cloning...
+I got it from this site:
 http://www.vtesseract.com/post/16447807254/clone-list-powercli-function
 http://communities.vmware.com/docs/DOC-18155

 I had issues with running it though.
-For some reason my PowerShell wouldn&#8217;t run it with the comments in it so I had to take them out:
+For some reason my PowerShell wouldn't run it with the comments in it so I had to take them out:

 > <pre class="lang:ps decode:true ">function Clone-List{